bbabi0901/Noseprint/README.md

 </table>

 ## The project contains:
-1. Training for landmark detection in dog nose using ResNet
+1. Training for landmark detection in dog nose using ResNet or Hourglass arhcitecture
 2. Inference with the trained model.